null

 Is Laminate Environmentally Friendly?

-For a lot of people, understanding the impact of the materials they use is important when deciding on using a product in their home.
+For a lot of people, understanding the impact of the materials they use is important when deciding on which product to use in their home.
 If you are eco-conscious, you'll be happy to know that laminate flooring is one of the best options on the market.
-Thanks to its core layer, which uses mostly organic materials, there aren't a lot of synthetic materials in its makeup, except in the top layer.
-In contrast, vinyl flooring is made almost entirely out of synthetic materials.

 Is Laminate Appropriate Flooring in all Climates?